derkork/quarkus-kotlin-openapi/README.md

 Quarkus Kotlin OpenAPI is a code generator that generates server and client Kotlin code from an OpenAPI specification.
 The generated code is intended to run with Quarkus, the framework for writing JVM-based applications.

+**This documentation is still in development and does not cover every feature of the code generator yet.**

 ## Features

 - Generate type-safe, high-performance, fully reactive server and client code in Kotlin from an OpenAPI specification with a focus on correctness and developer experience.